Northeast Corridor Line: Rolling stock

-All service on the Northeast Corridor Line is electric via overhead lines and uses either Budd/GE Arrow III multiple unit cars during rush hours and one set on the weekends, and push-pull locomotive trains hauled by ALP-46/A electric or ALP-45DP dual-mode locomotives all times.
-These trains are made up of Comet series cars or Bombardier Transportation MultiLevels.
+All service on the Northeast Corridor Line is electric via overhead lines and uses either Budd/GE Arrow III multiple unit cars during rush hours and normally one to two sets on the weekends, and push-pull locomotive trains hauled by ALP-46, an electric or ALP-45DP dual-mode locomotive, at all times.
+These trains are made up of Comet II & IV with a Comet V cab series cars or Bombardier Transportation MultiLevels.

 Line improvements

 The modern era of commuter operations began in 1983 when New Jersey Transit Rail Operations took over the service from Conrail.
 Since that time, numerous changes to the line intended to improve New Jersey Transit service have been made.
 These include the following.

 Morrisville Yard

 The Morrisville Yard is used for train layups.
 In 2007 NJT opened a new 19-track yard on the site of the former Pennsylvania Railroad freight classification yard across the Delaware River in Morrisville, Pennsylvania.
 The new yard replaced the haphazard collection of storage tracks around the Trenton Station complex.
 This not only increased the absolute number of trains that could be stored at the end of the line, but also reduced the number of relay movements needed to position trains in at the correct platform at Trenton.
 Capacity was also increased by trains no longer having to cross all four mainline tracks to access their storage tracks as the new Morrisville yard is accessed by a flying junction.